jaejun-lee/Like_for_Like_Sale_Analysis/README.md

   <img src="image/compare_stores.png" width = 800>
 </p>

-* This is simple web app prototype by using clustering.

 # Conculsions and Recommedation
 * There is not much improvement in SPOR prediction even employing complicated models.